dominikrys/dominikrys.github.io/content/posts/transparently-proxy-spoofed-ip/index.md

   - linux
 ---

-I've recently worked on a security project which required me to transparently/interceptingly (if that's a word) proxy IP packets that have had their destination IPs spoofed.
+I've recently worked on a security project which required me to transparently proxy IP packets that have had their destination IPs spoofed.
 By this, I mean that the destination IP in an IP packet is **not** the IP of the destination which a DNS request would correctly resolve.
 For example, this could be due to a DNS query being spoofed and sending an IP address of another destination in reply.
+The diagram above shows what we want to achieve.

 In this post, I will explain how it's possible to proxy such HTTP traffic by redirecting it to the correct destination.